A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Methodology

 The final dataset spans $52,500$ time steps.
 This data was then augmented with the symmetric state and actuation during training to enhance generalisation and symmetry of the model.

 For validation and testing, a separate $10,000$ time steps dataset was used, generated with a linear chirp signal actuation.
 This chirp signal sweeps frequencies $f_{chirp}$ from $0.1$ to $0.4$.
 This frequency range is entirely contained within the frequency domain explored by the modulated training signal, which reached a maximum of $0.45$ as seen in Figure~\ref{fig:control}.
 This ensures that the test evaluates the ability of the model to accurately interpolate within its learnt dynamic range, rather than requiring it to extrapolate to unseen frequencies.
 The chirp signal also produces a small region of wake stabilisation, providing a valuable test case for the predictive capabilities of the model, as seen in Figure~\ref{fig:test_forces}.
+The robustness of the model to out-of-distribution actuation frequencies and sensor noise is analysed in \ref{app:ood}.